What is Apache Flink

 Understanding Apache Flink

-Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
+A framework and distributed processing engine for stateful computations over unbounded and bounded data streams.

 Apache Flink Architecture

-Use Cases for Apache Flink
+Use Cases

 Unified Stream and Batch Processing

-Fault-tolerant and Scalable
+Fault-Tolerant and Scalable

 Stateful Computations